spollard/josh-works.github.io/_pages/mike-clayville-huge-impact-on-cancer.md

 \- Josh

 PS I'll pay other people to read the book too.
-At least $25, until I run through $1000.
-Let me know. `joshthompson@hey.com` or [@josh_works (Twitter)](https://twitter.com/josh_works)
+If you're one step removed from Mike Clayville, I'll make a $500 donation to an organization of your choice.
+Half when you start, half when you finish.
+Let me know. `joshthompson@hey.com` or [@josh_works (Twitter)](https://twitter.com/josh_works).
+If you're more removed from Mike, I'll still make a donation. $50 to an org of your choice, or I'll pay you $50 directly.
+Your call.

-PPS This is so janky, this whole format.
+PPS I know this whole format is unconventional.
 Here's my plea for this format of getting this read seriously by Mike:

-### Footnotes

 ![write it now](/images/2020-07-21-write-it-now.jpg)
 _source: [@sarahdoingthing](https://twitter.com/sarahdoingthing/status/889082755203518464?s=20)_

+I'm extremely time-constrained, and put together the quickest/highest-impact strategy I could in about 90 minutes.

+### Footnotes

 **1** _I originally guessed (and still maintain) that you won't actually want compensation.
 You are intrinsically motivated to reduce the role of cancer in the modern world.
 But the world is awash in causes that want your money.
 If it was a problem that could be solved with the simple application of money, we would have rallied and solved it a long time ago._

-_But then I realized that if I just asked you to read a book.... you might see me as saying "here's a chance to educate yourself", and that's feels condiscending, which is emphatically not my goal.
-I, myself, am busy, and couldn't pour hours of carefully crafting a "pitch", so I'm seeing if I can offer to simply 'buy' a solution.
+_But then I realized that if I just asked you to read a book you might see me as saying "here's a chance to educate yourself", and that's feels condescending, which is emphatically not my goal.
+You are uniquely situated, by virtue of your position, to do something about this book, if you find it compelling.
+I, myself, am busy, and couldn't pour hours of carefully crafting a "pitch", so I'm seeing if I can offer to simply 'buy' myself a solution.
 I'm already behind on other stuff I was trying to get done today!_

+_Evidence of reading the book is easy.
+Email me a screenshot of the receipt or book or some evidence that you're obtaining it. (`joshthompson@hey.com`).
+Then email me again when you've finished.
+I'll make donations when I receive both emails._